aaaaaa123456789/gb-debug-information/debuginfo.md

   This is a short string that describes the kind of section it is, such as `ROM0` or `HRAM`; possible values for this field are defined by the toolchain that builds the ROM image.
-  If the section has no type (for example, because the toolchain doesn't support section types in the first place), this field MAY be set to the [invalid string index][def-invalid].
+  If the section has no type (for example, because the toolchain doesn't support section types in the first place), this field MUST be set to the [invalid string index][def-invalid].
 * **Bank number**: bank number for the section's starting address.
-  If the section's starting address is in unbanked memory, this field MUST be set to zero.
+  If the section's starting address is in unbanked memory, this field SHOULD be set to zero.
 * **Starting address**: absolute address of the first byte of the section.
   If the section's size is zero (i.e., the section is empty), this field SHOULD be set to the address the first byte of the section would have if the section wasn't empty.